 - 2 tablespoons olive oil

-- 12 ounces chicken breasts cut into 1-inch cubes
+- 12 ounces boneless, skinless chicken breasts, cut into 1-inch cubes

 - salt and pepper to taste

 - 1 cup orzo